mongodb/leafygreen-ui/packages/tooltip/README.md

 **Default:** `start`

-Determines the justification of the `Tooltip` component (based on the alignment) relative tto the element passed to the `trigger` prop.
+Determines the justification of the `Tooltip` component (based on the alignment) relative to the element passed to the `trigger` prop.
+If no `trigger` is passed, the Tooltip will be positioned against its nearest parent element.

 ### trigger

 **Type:** `HTMLElement` or `ReactNode`

-An `HTMLElement` or `ReactNode` against which the `Tooltip` will be positioned, and what will be used to trigger the opening and closing of the `Tooltip` component.
+An `HTMLElement` or `ReactNode` against which the `Tooltip` will be positioned, and what will be used to trigger the opening and closing of the `Tooltip` component, when the `Tooltip` is uncontrolled.
+If no `trigger` is passed, the `Tooltip` will be positioned against its nearest parent element.

 ### triggerEvent